 Testing and Final Adjustments

 Testing designs before final production is a critical step in the digitizing process.
-A test run on the intended fabric helps identify any issues with stitch density, alignment, or fabric compatibility.
+A test run on the intended fabric helps identify any issues with stitch density, alignment, or compatibility.
 Based on the test results, the digitizer can make adjustments to ensure the final product meets quality standards and customer expectations.

 9. Industry Applications of Different Embroidery Digitizing Types